kendricktang/connect_four/README.md

 ### Running your solution

-If you use a Redshift database, please include instructions for passing in the database connection information (hostname, port, user, password, etc; a single JDBC style url is also fine).
+If you use a database engine (like Redshift, PostgreSQL, MySQL, etc), please include instructions for passing in the database connection information (hostname, port, user, password, etc; a single JDBC style url is also fine).
 If you use another tool for your data warehouse, please include detailed instructions for how to setup that tool.
 We are experienced developers, but we may not be familiar with the tools or languages you used, so please draft the instructions for running your solution accordingly.

 ### External tools and platforms